kalviumcommunity/S86_list_of_funny_90s_advertisements/readme.md

 - i created components folder in src and in components added adcard.jsx,adcardpage.jsx,landingpage.jsx and written code to give dummy data and in app.jsx file imported components files.

+## Connect Backend & Frontend
+- Ensure API calls (Axios) in frontend point to http://localhost:5000.

+- Fetch and render advertisement data from MongoDB.

+- Use components like AdCard to display content dynamically.